Spring Lilac Inspiration and Tips

 The lilac is the state flower of New Hampshire.

 I hope you enjoyed my spring lilac inspiration and tips.
 For more on how to split a lilac bush visit Rachel of The Pond’s Farmhouse.
-And if you want more lilac fun, click here for My May Spring Tablescape!
+And if you want more lilac fun, visit my May Spring Tablescape!

 Until next time,